 - 3. Enter the appropriate details into the required fields, at minimum.
-Note the following fields requiring specific Insights-related entries: - Name: Enter the name of your scan job. - Job Type: Choose Run from the drop-down menu list. - Inventory: Enter the name of the Insights inventory, or click the substant button and select it from the pop-up window.
+Note the following fields requiring specific Insights-related entries: - Name: Enter the name of your scan job. - Job Type: Choose Run from the drop-down menu list. - Inventory: Enter the name of the Insights inventory, or click the subtract button and select it from the pop-up window.

-- Project: Enter the name of the Scan project you previously created, or click the utton and select it from the pop-up window. - Playbook: Select scan_facts.yml from the drop-down menu list.
-This is the playbook associated with the Scan project you previously set up. - Credential: Enter the credential to use for this project or click the button and select it from the pop-up window.
+- Project: Enter the name of the Scan project you previously created, or click the button and select it from the pop-up window. - Playbook: Select scan_facts.yml from the drop-down menu list.
+This is the playbook associated with the Scan project you previously set up. - Credential: Enter the credential to use for this project or click the window.
 The credential does not have to be an Insights credential. - Verbosity: Keep the default setting, or select the desired verbosity from the drop-down menu list. - 4.
 Click to select Enable Privilege Escalation and Enable Fact Cache from the Options field.